bingogome/brainbot/README.md

 - Remote teleops are pinged and keep socket timeouts, preventing the control loop from blocking.
 - Switching out of AI mode clears the last instruction; idle is always available as a safe fallback.

-With these pieces, you can teleoperate, stream multiple cameras, run GR00T policies, and monitor everything across edge computers, PCs, and AR controllers—all within Brainbot’s modular stack.
+With these pieces, you can teleoperate, stream multiple cameras, run GR00T policies, and monitor everything across the remote_host, hub_host, and auxiliary AR controllers—all within Brainbot’s modular stack.